apache/couchdb-documentation/src/api/database/common.rst

     :param db: Database name
     :query integer q: Shards, aka the number of range partitions.
 Default is 8, unless overridden in the :config:option:`cluster config <cluster/q>`.
+    :query integer n: Replicas.
+The number of copies of the database in the cluster.
+The default is 3, unless overridden in the :config:option:`cluster config <cluster/n>` .
     :<header Accept: - :mimetype:`application/json`
                      - :mimetype:`text/plain`
     :>header Content-Type: - :mimetype:`application/json`